inkstitch/inkstitch/collections/_docs/en/005-003-error-messages.md

 Error Message|Description
 ---|---
-Thread palette installation failed|
+Thread palette installation failed|Create an GitHub issue and describe the steps you've done so far.
-Installation Failed|
+Installation Failed|Create an GitHub issue and describe the steps you've done so far.

 ## Params